English language evidence

 You can also retake IELTS or OET again.
 However, we know that this has financial implications and not everyone will have access to these tests.

-If your original evidence has expired and you’re not able to take another IELTS or OET test, we’ll consider any other evidence that you may want to submit to demonstrate your English language competence at the point of registration.
+If your original evidence has expired, you don’t meet our criteria for a recent PLAB 2 pass and you’re not able to take another IELTS or OET test, we’ll consider any other evidence that you may want to submit to demonstrate your English language competence at the point of registration.